Mizu by Sankyodai - Best Affordable Omakase in Bangkok!

 Oily, salty, fishy.
 Mackerel is one of the best representations of the wonderful flavors of the sea.

 Remember when I said that the previous course is my favorite?
-Well… Um… I know it’s almost sacrilegious to say this but… I like the Mackerel better than the Uni…
+Well… Um… I know it’s almost sacrilegious to say this but… I like the Mackerel better than the Uni

-Woah woah woah ok hear me out, This course is everything I wanted from the ocean.
+Woah woah woah okay hear me out, This course is everything I wanted from the ocean.
 Salty, oily, fishy, much like how Thai food encompasses all the 5 tastes, Mackerel encompasses all that is delicious about the sea.

 Interlude - Sushi Rice

-Also, another thing to note is that the chef adds a dab of wasabi in between the rice and fish, and you can request the chef on your preferred amount of wasabi.
+Also, another thing to note is that the chef adds a small dab of wasabi in between the rice and fish, which adds an extra (literal) layer of flavor

 Course 6: Sweet and Decadent Raw Ebi (Shrimp) Nigiri Sushi